-SEE, Serbia, Bosnia, Croatia, Montenegro: Construction of new HPPs & TPPs under pressure from NGOs24.
-March 2015. / News Serbia Energy
+SEE, Serbia, Bosnia, Croatia, Montenegro: Construction of new HPPs & TPPs under pressure from NGOs, News Serbia Energy

 Numerous non-governmental organizations that are active in SEE countries are the loudest opponents of construction of several important energy facilities, necessary for the stability of the energy system in the region.

 Non-governmental organization CEE Bankwatch Network with its local partners for years has been protesting against potential investments in the construction of coal-fired plants.
 In the latest report released by the network of international organizations for monitoring of financial institutions – CEE Bankwatch Network, the conclusion is that countries of the Energy Community could face several hundred million euros of losses due to outdated energy infrastructure.
 They expect from Energy Community to provide clear guidelines for clean and cheap energy investments in the Member States.

 Members of Bankwatch protested several times against investments in Serbia financed by the EBRD and KfW bank.
 They were against the construction of the thermal power plant Kolubara B, against the new block in Kostolac, and TPP Štavalj.